ros-wg-delib/rl_deliberation/README.md

 - `terminated` indicates whether the episode reached a terminal state (e.g., the task was completed or failed).
 - `truncated` indicates whether the episode ended due to a time limit.

+In the PyRoboSim window, you should also see the robot moving around at every step.

 ## Training a model

 ### Start Environment

 ### Choose model type